dougburks/ohmydebn-docs/docs/cinnamon-menu.md

 The Cinnamon desktop includes its own menu that allows you to launch apps and configure Cinnamon.
-You can activate this menu by clicking the upper left corner or by pressing `Super`.
+You can activate this menu by clicking the upper left corner or by pressing the `Super` key (usually the Windows key on most keyboards).

 ![Cinnamon Menu](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/cinnamon-menu.png)